 It really is a lovely pub with a nice restaurant which we sampled having booked a table for 18:30.
 I treated myself to a chicken stir fry whilst The Chef had lambs liver.
 The food was lovely and their priced are very reasonable.
 As The Chef observed - this is the best pub we've been to on this trip and it's the cheapest food.
 As well as the food The Chef had a glass of red wine and I ended up drinking two pints of 'Shipwreck' beer which was most enjoyable.

-Sometime in the future given the number of ways software and hardware can spy on us, even video doorbells are used by the police and Google etc to examine the images, and my phone regularly asks me if I've enjyed a visit to wherever I've just been.
+Given the number of ways software and hardware can spy on us, even video doorbells are used by the police and Google etc to examine the images, and my phone regularly asks me if I've enjoyed a visit to wherever I've just been.
 Add to that people willingly sharing personal images and information about themselves via facebook and other social media platforms, I predict somebody will step forward and suggest that society should banish mobile phones and introduce phone boxes in all towns and villages where members of the public can contact each other without fear of being spied on or insulted.
 This will be lauded as a groundbreaking idea something that had never been thought of before and they'll probably get a knighthood for it.

 "SH*T, F*CK, B*GGER" was the reply.